-It’s been over 7 years now, the LinkedIN group is 8,000 members strong (and growing) within a 6-hour radius of St. Louis, and the events are typically attended by 120 members.
+It’s been over 7 years now and the LinkedIn group is 8,000 members strong (and growing) within a 6-hour radius of St. Louis, and 120 members typically attend the events.
 As a company of engineers, this is our way of giving back to help manufacturers strengthen their businesses and ties to each other and their communities.
 None of this would’ve been possible without the power of social media.

 Even though we are ‘technology guys and gals,’ we see the value in getting out of the digital world and into the real world.